January 27, 2021

 The Odyssey Award honors outstanding audiobooks.
 This year the winner was Kent State by Deborah Wiles (currently, only the physical book is available in our system, but hopefully the audiobook will be soon!)
 Kent State was just a quiet Ohio college, when Army National Guard soldiers fired on antiwar protestors causing a riot that killed four and wounded nine in the spring of 1970.
 This audiobook would be awesome when paired with Derf Backderf’s Alex Award winning graphic novel, Kent State.

 Other runners-up include:

-When Stars are Scattered by Victoria Jamieson and Omar Mohamed (only the physical book is currently available in our system, but hopefully the audiobook will be soon!)
+- When Stars are Scattered by Victoria Jamieson and Omar Mohamed

 The Schneider Family Award celebrates a book that embodies an artistic expression of the disability experience.
 This year’s selected winner is This is My Brain in Love by I. W. Gregorio.
 The story of a struggling Chinese restaurant, and how the owner’s daughter, Jocelyn Wu (not to be confused with Peggy Chang, the other Chinese girl in her class) saved it.
 This novel has a little of everything, including romance, school struggles and family issues.

 The Stonewall Award honors books that show exceptional merit relating to the LGBT community.
 Three of the honor books are perfect for teens: